TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 The `@Keyframes` function indicates what should happen at what moment in the animation cycle.
 It carries a list of all the steps your target will go through along the whole animation sequence.
 An individual list item controls the aspect of the target element at a given time.
 Each, element of the list or keyframe rule, contains a time stamp followed by a property and a value.

 As shown in the examples, to specify the state of the target at the beginning and at the end of an animation, you can use the keywords `from` and `to`.
 They are equivalent to `0%` and `100%`.
 As the second snippet shows, you can add as many keyframes as you need in between the start and the end.
-These steps play at different times depending on the total duration of an animation that is described by another `animation-duration` property.
+These steps play at different times depending on the total duration of an animation that is described by another property.

 Possible keyframes units are: